MicrosoftDocs/azure-docs/articles/backup/backup-azure-afs-automation.md

     Select-AzureRmSubscription -SubscriptionName $SubscriptionName
     ```

-5. If you're using Azure Backup for the first time, use the **Register-AzResourceProvider** cmdlet to register the Azure Recovery Service provider with your subscription.
+5. If you're using Azure Backup for the first time, use the **Register-AzResourceProvider** cmdlet to register the Azure Recovery Services provider with your subscription.

     ```powershell
     Register-AzResourceProvider -ProviderNamespace "Microsoft.RecoveryServices"